Focal Places in Burlington

 Trade Along the Waterfront

 Prominent businessmen began to rise from the newly created wealth.
 One of these men was Gideon King Jr., also known as “The Admiral of Lake Champlain."
 He was the son of tavern owner Gideon King Sr. Gideon King Jr. started in the shipping business in Burlington at age 16.
 His early years were in fur trading, working for John Jacob Astor of New York.
 But, it wasn’t long before he had his hands in most aspects of the early Burlington shipping industry.
 He controlled almost half of the early commercial sailing ships on the lake from 1800-1826.
-His powerful shipping fleet proved invaluable during the War of 1812 as it kept the town supplied of its basic needs while tensions on the lake made shipping difficult.
+His powerful shipping fleet proved invaluable during the War of 1812, as it kept the town supplied with its basic needs while tensions on the lake made shipping difficult.
 His house still stands on King Street in Burlington’s old harbor section.